Faith Motorsports (Truck Series team)

-Faith Motorsports was an American professional stock car racing team that competed in the NASCAR Camping World Truck Series and Whelen All-American Series.
+Faith Motorsports were an American professional stock car racing team that competed in the NASCAR Camping World Truck Series and Whelen All-American Series.
 The team was owned by Shane Lamb, and fielded entries for Matt Mills and Donnie Levister.

 History

 In 2014, owner Shane Lamb signs dirt-track veteran, Donnie Levister for the 2015 Whelen All-American Series South Carolina State Championship.
 Levister was born in Winnsboro, South Carolina, and he was making the transition to stock car racing.
 Levister would be contending in the series under the Faith Motorsports banner and would contend for rookie of the year.

 NASCAR Whelen All-American Series

 Car No. 22 History

 In 2015, Levister competed in the NASCAR Whelen All-American Series South Carolina State Championship in the No. 22 Chevrolet sponsored by Property Pros, based in Kansas City, for 16 races.
 It was a solid season for Levister, scoring 1 top 5 and 8 top 10s.
 He finished 476th in the country, 23rd in the state of South Carolina.
 Levister even got a few rookie of the year nominations, but in the end, he didn't win the award.
 Levister gained co-ownership of Faith Motorsports after the season.
 On December 4, 2015, Levister and Lamb announced the formation of their new Camping World Truck Series team.
 They planned to run the full season in a Toyota Tundra, and in the process, they would suspend operations for their Whelen All-American Series team.